Armeria, sea thrift: planting, growing and care

 • Soil type All, well-drained

-Armeria maritima is most common species in gardens.
-Also encountered species Armeria juniperifolia which offers a dwarf, compact habit not exceeding 8 cm in height and especially Armeria pseudarmeria which gave rise to a lovely selection, the ‘Ballerina’ series offering flowers larger than type and exceptional floribundity and vigour.
+Armeria maritima is the most common species in our gardens.
+Also encountered is Armeria juniperifolia, which offers a dwarf, compact habit not exceeding 8 cm in height, and especially Armeria pseudarmeria, which has given rise to a lovely selection, the ‘Ballerina’ series offering flowers larger than the species and exceptional floribundity and vigour.

-Relatively fast growing, this low plant grows in a compact, dense herbaceous tuft, forming rounded small cushions, which, planted en masse, strongly evoke grass and earned it the nickname “Sea thrift”.
+Relatively fast-growing, this low plant forms a compact, dense herbaceous tuft, forming rounded small cushions, which, planted en masse, strongly evoke grass and earned it the nickname “Sea thrift”.
 This groundcover, which tends to spread over time without ever becoming invasive, will not exceed 8 to 45 cm in height in flower, with a similar spread.
 Armerias have good longevity.

 Sea thrift